This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Heat the cheese mixture again for 45 seconds

-- Add seasonings to the cheese and use the spatula to incorporate
+- Add seasonings, almond flour and egg to the cheese and use the spatula to incorporate

 - Continue to fold the mixture together with the spatula until it looks like a lightly yellow ball of dough (4-5 minutes)